authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     bimi-location = "l" *WSP "=" *WSP [bimi-uri]

+lps=Boolean (plain-text; OPTIONAL; default if "false").

+If true, then the MBP MUST lookup a selector derived from the local-part of the sending email address.

+    ABNF:

+    local-part-selector = "lps" *WSP "=" *WSP %s "true"/"false" bimi-sep

 avp= Avatar Preference (plain-text; OPTIONAL; default is "brand").
 For mail sent to those mailbox providers that both participate in BIMI and support the display of personal avatars, this flag is a way for the Domain Owner to express its preference